After 5 years as a copywriter and strategist for national clients at a top ad agency in Toronto, I was ready to pivot.

 Meanwhile, I was workin’ 9-5, everywhere from broadcasting to a retail chain’s head office to a non-profit cultural center, where I learned an array of now-obsolete skills (if you ever need local tv promos scheduled using DOS-based software, I’m your gal).
 At the time, I thought I was spinning my wheels.
 In retrospect, I was gaining invaluable perspective on the wide variety of users I’d eventually serve.

-Cut to: me going to New York City to study improv and comedy writing with Emmy-winners who destroyed my fear and blew my creative brain wide open.
+The other professional development was happening after 5pm.
+Despite paralyzing stage fright, my comedian friends convinced me to get on stage for five minutes.
+I didn’t suck.
+I ended up going New York City to study improv and comedy writing with Emmy-winners who destroyed my fear and blew my creative brain wide open.

+I’ve had some adventures.
 When we talk, ask me about: